jessbr/Impact-Management-NGO/README.md

 *In-app Guidance: https://releasenotes.docs.salesforce.com/en-us/summer20/release-notes/rn_customhelp_builder.htm

 ### Project Team Accomplishments
+[01/04/2020-02/01/2020]
+* A few folks in the sprint group have been working between meetings to continue the good work that the larger group started, namely, focusing in on a lightweight solution that will help organizations begin measuring the initial outcomes of their programs.
+We have opted to focus on small-to-medium direct service nonprofits with limited impact management infrastructure, as the theoretical customer.
+Over the next few weeks, we'll be conducting interviews with nonprofits that fit this profile to learn more about their approach to evaluation and impact.
+We have translated the interview questions into a survey as well, to which you can direct folks if you think they'd fit our current target organizations.
+We'll share the survey in a separate post, which you can share: https://docs.google.com/forms/d/e/1FAIpQLSeU0Z2CXGIRbFqxnLzhQn3HtxTnJqm0ZcAf1crj2iBPgWq98w/viewform
+[Sprint 2020]
-Delevoped 2 year Goals, Challenges and 3 sub-teams to tackle the varioues pieces to help teach Impact Management more broadly accross the sector.
+* Delevoped 2 year Goals, Challenges and 3 sub-teams to tackle the varioues pieces to help teach Impact Management more broadly accross the sector.

 ### Future Contributions (AKA what were you unable to finish at the Sprint)